Wondering how to make your own scrub using ingredients from your kitchen? Check out how I make a DIY lemon and baking soda scrub at home.

 What I use for my DIY lemon and baking soda scrub

 For my exfoliating granules, I use baking soda.
 I like using baking soda as an exfoliant because it’s a very fine grain that doesn’t cause my face much irritation.
-I use sugar- and salt-based body scrubs, but sugar and salt aren’t great exfoliants for my face.
+For body scrubs, I use sugar- and salt for an exfoliant, but sugar and salt aren’t great exfoliants for my face.
 I like to think of sugar and salt as sanding, while using baking soda is more like buffing.
 I don’t want to sand my face.